Married couple holding hands with great trust - how to cultivate trust in relationships

 The second step is acknowledging the trust-breaking action and repairing any emotional damage.

 Focus on facts, feelings, and behaviors.
 “I am feeling hurt and disappointed that you lied about XYZ.”
-“Whenever I ask you to take out the trash, you say you’ll do it later but don’t end up doing it.
+“Whenever I ask you to take out the trash, you say you’ll do it later, but don’t end up doing it.
 It’s frustrating.”
 “I feel devastated that you had an affair and broke our marriage vows.”
 This is the time to repair hurt feelings.
 The other party needs to respond with openness and acknowledge and soothe the emotions of the hurt partner.
 “I am really sorry I lied and disappointed you so much.”
 Such responses can go a long way to mending broken trust.
 Depending on the severity of the offense, apologies may need to be repeated to patch and repair the damage.
 Next, ask the other person what you can do to repair the trust.
 Again, it takes two.
 One person put the brick pieces back, and the other cement them into place with care.

 Finally, create an action plan together to resolve the problems that broke the trust.

 “I will never lie about my whereabouts again.”
 “From now on, I’ll try my best to take the trash out by 8 pm.”
 “I promise I will do some soul searching to find out why I had an affair, and I’ll never do it again.
 I am deeply sorry.”
-Ask the other person if you are unsure what actions it will take to rebuild trust.
+Ask the other person if you are unsure what actions to take to rebuild trust.
 Following through is key.
 A wall can’t be rebuilt without effort.
-Actions speak louder than words and are critical to mend or building trust in any relationship.
+Actions speak louder than words and are critical to mend or build trust in any relationship.

 Need help rebuilding a relationship?
 Dr. Fathi provides therapy for relationships, couples, and teens struggling with trust.
 Reach out today for support.